-The project site is located in the City of Oakland public right-of-way near 3770 Piedmont Avenue and Yosemite Avenue adjacent to a commercial building parking lot, and approximately 30' away from a two-story residential building, and other utility equipment facilities.
-The proposed telecommunication pole provides approximately 30' of separation from the adjacent RM-3 residential zone.
+The project site is located in the City of Oakland public right-of-way near 3868 Piedmont Avenue and Montell Street adjacent to a commercial parking lot of a Pet Food Express building, and approximately 30' away from a two-story residential building, and a one-story commercial building (SOL Performance Training) across the street.
+The proposed telecommunication pole provides approximately 30' of separation from the adjacent residential zone.